tableau/webdataconnector/docs/index.md

    npm install
    ```

+   **Note**: You must run the command with administrator or sudo privileges.

-2. Start the test web server:
+1. Start the test web server:

    ```
    npm start
    ```

-3. Open a browser and navigate to the following URL:
+1. Open a browser and navigate to the following URL:

    ```